Ayushburman/DATA-STRUCTURES-and-ALGORITHMS/README.md

 Most beginners assume algorithms = writing code.
 That is incorrect.
 In computer science, algorithms are fundamentally about logical problem solving, proving a solution is correct, analysing its efficiency, and communicating it clearly to other humans.

+Core Insight
+A computer only executes instructions.
+But a computer scientist must convince professors, engineers, researchers, and teammates that: the solution works, it always works, and it is fast enough.